-Embryonic Stem Cell Definition
+Embryonic Stem Cells Definition

 An embryonic stem cell is a cell derived from the early stages of an embryo which is capable of differentiating into any type of body cell.
 Embryonic stem cells are capable of differentiating into any cell type because in the embryo that is what they are used for.
 As the embryo grows and divides, cells which are generalized must become more and more specific as they divide.
 This eventually creates the different organs, tissues, and systems of an organism.

 After the sperm reaches an egg (oocyte), fertilization occurs and the DNA from the two cells merge into a single nucleus, in a single cell.
-This is the zygote, and is technically an embryonic stem cell because as it divides it will differentiate into all of the cells of the body.
+This is the zygote and is technically an embryonic stem cell because as it divides it will differentiate into all of the cells of the body.
 This cell, and the first few divisions of this cell, are totipotent.
 This means that they have the ability to become an entire organism.
 Identical twins, for example, develop from the same zygote which accidentally separates when it begins to divide.

-In medicine and research, scientist use pluripotent embryonic stem cells.
+In medicine and research, scientists use pluripotent embryonic stem cells.
 These cells do not have the ability to become an entire organism.
 Rather, they are directed by signals from the early embryo which tell them which cell type to differentiate into.
 Scientists prefer these cells for many reasons.
 First, they can be stored and maintained more easily.
 Totipotent cells have a tendency to differentiate quickly, and immediately try to become an organism.
-Pluripotent cells are waiting for a signal to divide, and can be maintained for longer periods.
+Pluripotent cells are waiting for a signal to divide and can be maintained for longer periods.
 Further, because pluripotent cells are simply waiting for the proper signals to tell them which cell type to become, they can easily be integrated into medical applications in which new tissue must be grown.

 There are also other types of stem cells, not to be confused with an embryonic stem cell.
 Embryonic stem cells are derived from embryos.
 There are also adult stem cells, umbilical cord stem cells, and fetal stem cells.
 Not only are these stem cells sometimes more ethically challenging, they are only multipotent, meaning they can only become a small range of cell types.

-There are a number of other types of stem cells, besides embryonic stem cells.
-These cells come from different sources and can be used for different purposes.
-Often, they are only multipotent, and can transform into only a narrow range of cell types.
 One example is umbilical cord blood stem cells, which have been used in medical treatments to treat various blood diseases and suppressed immune systems.
 The stem cells in the blood of the umbilical cord can differentiate into almost any type of blood or immune cell, making them multipotent.
 However, this limits their use in other areas of medicine.

 There are also adult stem cells, which survive in various organs throughout the body.
 These cells are also multipotent, and can only differentiate into the kinds of tissue in which they are found.
 A common use of adult stem cells is the bone marrow transplant.
-In this procedure a healthy donor must have their marrow extracted from their bones.
+In this procedure, a healthy donor must have their marrow extracted from their bones.
 The marrow is a blood-like substance on the inside of large bones which creates blood cells and immune cells.
 Cancer patients, having undergone radiation and chemotherapy, lose most of their immune cells and become immunocompromised.
 Often a bone marrow transplant is needed to replace these tissues.
 The new stem cells begin producing new immune cells, which help the patient recover and fight off infection and disease.

 - Canadian Cancer Society.
 (2018, March 11).
 Stem cell transplant.
 Retrieved from Cancer.ca: http://www.cancer.ca/en/cancer-information/diagnosis-and-treatment/stem-cell-transplant/?region=on